Title illustration Title illustration

 Pan view

-Hold the right mouse button and move the mouse.
+• Hold down the right mouse button and move the mouse.

 Zoom view

-• Hold the middle mouse button and move the mouse forth and back.
+• Hold down the middle mouse button and move the mouse forth and back.

 Tilt view

-• Hold the middle mouse button and move the mouse left or right.
+• Hold down the middle mouse button and move the mouse left or right.

 Reset view